emilyvansyoc/genetic-evolutionary-mycobiome/README.md

 2. `fx_myPvalue.R`: custom function to calculate probability of observing a given topological congruency score given random chance
 3. `colors.R`: sets a color palette for the hominid dataset for all figures

+"data" - phyloseq objects and other data to facilitate running the analyses.
+NOTE: HMP data from dbGaP cannot be shared (restricted access); that data is not provided here.
+These are other items that cannot be shared publicly are marked with the subdirectory name "/private/"